tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-scripts-to-detect-data-warehouse.md

 #### Detect fact tables that have foreign key(s) to another fact table:

-It&#8217;s unlikely to have a fact table related to another fact table.
+It's unlikely to have a fact table related to another fact table.

 sql
 SELECT  foreign_key = fk.name ,